Next Article: Summary of Strategic Analysis

 - Diversification of the Suppliers.

 - Note: If the suppliers have multiple revenue sources in the industry, then it is diversified in its customer base.
-Since the suppliers does not depend strictly on the revenue from supplying you or business like you in the industry, then the supplier has greater power.
+Since the suppliers do not depend strictly on the revenue from supplying you or business like you in the industry, then the supplier has greater power.

 - Threat of Supplier Integration.